enpage/enpage/README.md

 # Enpage SDK

-The Enpage SDK regroups the  core functionality for the Enpage templates.
+The Enpage SDK encompasses the  core functionality for the Enpage templates.
-It is based on standard web technologies (HTML, CSS, JS) and provides a set of components, utilities and tools to help you create templates that are responsive, accessible and easy to use and customize.
+Based on standard web technologies (HTML, CSS, JS), it provides a set of components, utilities, and tools to assist you in creating templates that are responsive, accessible, and easy to customize and use.

 ## Develop templates for Enpage

 Please visit the documentation at [https://developers.enpage.co](https://developers.enpage.co)

 ## Contributing